 , making it a sub-subtrope to Mega City

-) Star Scraper and Sci-Fi Writers Have No Sense of Scale.
+, and Sci-Fi Writers Have No Sense of Scale

 - Sternbild City of Tiger & Bunny (which is definitely not Manhattan.
 At all.) is divided into 5 levels, counting the ground.
 It's also a decidedly non-grimdark example in that while it has several characteristics that would be required of a Cyperpunk example, such as having corrupt officials, Mega Corp. running rampant, and advanced technology, it is an idealistic show.
 So Sternbild's slight Bizarrchitecture is played for awesome.

-- Coruscant is Up to Eleven and beyond example, which makes it Which makes it 121 or higher.
+- In the Star Wars films, Coruscant is an Up to Eleven and beyond example, which makes it 121 or higher.
 No, really, it deserves that.
 The planet is covered in skyscrapers, which are also covered in skyscrapers, which are covered in more skyscrapers, which goes on for long enough that the skyscrapers dwarf the natural features of the planet.
 And some of the skyscrapers that were built on are actually construction droids for building more skyscrapers.

 - On Gor most major city-states are filled with towering "cylinders," with narrow unrailed bridges between them to go from cylinder to cylinder without having to descend to street level first.